TheOrganist24/Common_Init_Submodule/README.md

 # Common Init Script
 > A submodule for initialising repositories according to TheOrganist24 standards.

-This script can be found at [Hosted Courtman](https://hosted.courtman.me.uk/files/init_script.sh)
+This script can be found at [TBC](https://hosted.courtman.me.uk/files/init_script.sh)

 ## Getting started
 To run use the following: